Pahang: Transportation

 Much like many former British protectorates, Pahang uses a dual carriageway with the left-hand traffic rule.
 As of 2013, Pahang had a total of 19132 km of connected roadways, with 12425 km being paved state routes, 702 km of dirt tracks, 2173 km of gravel roads, and 3832.6 km of paved federal road.
 The primary route in Pahang is the East Coast Expressway, which is the extension of Kuala Lumpur–Karak Expressway, that connects the east coast and the west coast of the Peninsular Malaysia.
 The expressway passes through 3 states of the peninsular; Pahang, Terengganu and Selangor, connects Kuantan Port to the national grid and links many important town and cities of the east coast to the industrial heartland of Malaysia in the west.
-Another important route, the Central Spine Road which was laid out in the Eleventh Malaysian Plan, is an alternative road to the east coast, connecting Kuala Krai in Kelantan and Bentong District in Pahang.

-The main railway line is the KTM East Coast Railway Line, nicknamed the 'Jungle Railway' for its route that passes through the sparsely populated and heavily forested interior.
-It is operated by Keretapi Tanah Melayu Berhad, a federal government-linked company.
-The 526 km long single track metre gauge that runs between Gemas in Negeri Sembilan and Tumpat in Kelantan, was historically used during British protectorate to transport Tin.
-A more advanced railway line, the double-track and electrified MRL East Coast Rail Link (ECRL), was announced in 2016 as a project under ECER's master plan, to transport both passengers and cargo.
-The planned 688 km long new railway line is set to form the backbone of ECER's multimodal transport infrastructure, linking the existing transportation hub in ECER Special Economic Zone (SEZ) with the west coast region.
+Another important route, the Central Spine Road (Lingkaran Tengah Utama), serves as a major north-south inland highway connecting Kelantan, Pahang, and the Klang Valley.
+Long-term proposed highway developments in Pahang include the Pahang–Selangor Express Highway (LEBARAN) route linking Bagan Datuk, Raub, and Kuantan, the PETEX highway connecting Pedas, Seremban, Simpang Pelangai, and Temerloh, and the proposed East Coast Expressway Phase 4 (LPT4) extending from Kuantan to Ulu Tiram, Johor.